 A credit union's earnings performance affects its long-term survivability.
 A credit union can retain its earnings, expanding its capital cushion, or put them to work addressing problematic loans, potentially making the credit union better able to withstand financial shocks.
 Obviously, credit unions that are losing money have less ability to do those things.

 VENTURA COUNTY scored 14 out of a possible 30 on Bankrate's test of earnings, better than the national average of 10.11.

-VENTURA COUNTY had an earnings ratio of 1.00 percent in our test, equal to the average for all credit unions, a sign that it's right in line with its peers in this area.
+The credit union had an earnings ratio of 0.00 percent in our test, above the average for all credit unions, suggesting that it's doing better than its peers in this area.